jtom38/docker-ansible/README.md

 * [Molecule](https://molecule.readthedocs.io/en/latest/)
 * [Docker](www.docker.com)

+This pipeline will keep the two newest builds updated.
+Any hot fixes that are pushed will be applied with its own tag.
+Terraform will be updated as new builds come out, and I see they need to be updated.

+If you have a package that is missing from this image and you think it would be great for others to have also, submit a PR with your requested change!

 ## Pulling this Image

 The images are stored in [Docker Hub](https://hub.docker.com/r/jtom38/ansible) and you can pull them down by the tag version.